tommedema/serverless-aws-crud-starter/README.md

 ### Cleanup
 To remove a stage, run `STAGE=<my_feature> npm run remove` in the project directory.

+## Required knowledge

+While this starter helps you get on your way quickly, you'll have to be comfortable with the following technologies to be able to develop it further.

+* AWS Lambda, Cloudformation, IAM
+* Serverless framework
+* Node.js and Javascript

 ## To document
 - sub-service packages and commands